Code Analysis

 Section titled “Example”Prompt: “What depends on my OrderManager script?”

-{ "tool": "dependency_graph", "args": { "path": "res://scripts/managers/OrderManager.gd", "detail": "normal" }}{ "file": "res://scripts/managers/OrderManager.gd", "depends_on": [ "res://scripts/data/Order.gd", "res://scripts/data/MenuItem.gd", "res://scripts/autoloads/EventBus.gd" ], "depended_on_by": [ "res://scenes/ui/OrderPanel.tscn", "res://scenes/gameplay/Kitchen.tscn", "res://scripts/managers/GameManager.gd", "res://tests/test_order_flow.gd" ], "dependency_count": { "direct": 3, "transitive": 7 }, "dependent_count": { "direct": 4, "transitive": 12 }}- Use
+{ "tool": "godotiq_dependency_graph", "args": { "path": "res://scripts/managers/OrderManager.gd", "detail": "normal" }}{ "file": "res://scripts/managers/OrderManager.gd", "depends_on": [ "res://scripts/data/Order.gd", "res://scripts/data/MenuItem.gd", "res://scripts/autoloads/EventBus.gd" ], "depended_on_by": [ "res://scenes/ui/OrderPanel.tscn", "res://scenes/gameplay/Kitchen.tscn", "res://scripts/managers/GameManager.gd", "res://tests/test_order_flow.gd" ], "dependency_count": { "direct": 3, "transitive": 7 }, "dependent_count": { "direct": 4, "transitive": 12 }}- Use

-depth: 1for direct dependencies only — useful for quick checks - Run on
+depth: 1for direct dependencies only.
+Useful for quick checks. - Run on

 res://to get the full project dependency graph (usedetail: "brief"for large projects) - Circular dependencies are flagged with a warning in the output